ansible/django-gulp-nginx/README.md

 When you start the containers by running `ansible-container run`, they start in development mode, which means that the *dev_overrides* section of each service definition in [ansbile/container.yml](./ansible/container.yml) takes precedence, causing the gulp, django and postgresql services to start, and the nginx service to stop.

-The frontend code can be found in the *src* directory, and the backend django code is found in the *project* directory.
+The frontend code can be found in the [src](./src) directory, and the backend django code is found in the [project](./project) directory.
 You can begin macking changes right away, and as you do you'll see the results reflected in your browser almost immediately.

 Here's a brief overview of each of the running services:

 ### gulp

-While developing, the gulp container will be running, and actively watching for changes to files in the *src* directory tree.
-The *src* directory is where custom frontend components (i.e. html, javascript, css, etc.) live, and as new files are created or existing files modified, the gulp service will compile the updates, place results in the *dist* directory, and using [browsersync](https://browsersync.io/), refresh your browser.
+While developing, the gulp container will be running, and actively watching for changes to files in the [src](./src) directory tree, where custom frontend components (i.e. html, javascript, css, etc.) live.
+As new files are created or existing files modified, the gulp service will compile the updates, place results in the [dist](./dist) directory, and using [browsersync](https://browsersync.io/), refresh your browser.

 In addition to compiling the frontend components, the gulp service will proxy requests beginning with */static* or */admin* to the django service.
 The proxy settings are configurable in *gulpfile.js*, so as you add additional routes to the django service, you can expand the number of paths forwarded by the gulp service.